Martha Jones: Development

 Throughout Doctor Who series three, Martha pined for the Doctor's affection.
-In its final story — "Last of the Time Lords", Martha was separated from the Doctor for a year, and after saving the world, she decided to return to Earth to allow herself to qualify as a medical doctor, look after her devastated family, and get over the Doctor's inability to reciprocate her feelings.
+In its final story — "Last of the Time Lords", separated from the Doctor for a year, Martha Jones travelled the world to initiate a psychic plan that restored the incapacitated Doctor, allowing him to reverse time and therefore undo the Master’s actions.
+Martha then decides to return to Earth, aiming to qualify as a medical doctor, look after her devastated family, and move on from her unrequited feelings for the Doctor.

 Following the airdate of "Last of the Time Lords", the BBC announced that the character would return to screens in three episodes of Torchwood Series 2, before rejoining David Tennant's Tenth Doctor alongside new companion Donna Noble (Catherine Tate) for five episodes in the fourth series of Doctor Who.
 Appearing in Torchwood, it is explained through exposition that Martha is a medical specialist for UNIT, a qualified doctor and bona fide expert on alien life.
 First appearing on the spin-off series in Torchwood episode "Reset", fellow companion Jack Harkness establishes Martha's credibility to her new peers, slyly commenting upon her vast experience.
 John Barrowman noted that Martha entered Torchwood as their superior in many ways, as being employed by UNIT placed her in a higher authority.
 In the same episode, Martha notes that an "impeccable source" recommended her employment at UNIT, implying the Doctor has the highest faith in Martha's capability.
 Her Torchwood outfit was specifically designed to reflect her development, with Costume designer Ray Holman stating: "We wanted to give her that air of authority, with some professional-looking and quite classy fitted suits".

-Martha is first seen in action with UNIT in "The Sontaran Stratagem", where Donna Noble, the Doctor's current companion, reacts with shock asking derisively if the Doctor turns all of his companions into "soldiers".
+Martha is first seen in action with UNIT in "The Sontaran Stratagem", where Donna Noble, the Doctor's current companion, reacts with shock, asking derisively if the Doctor turns all of his companions into "soldiers".
 The Doctor also appears to disapprove of the situation until Martha defends her intentions, reminding the Doctor that she herself does not carry a gun and stating that she is trying to make UNIT "better" from the inside.
 Agyeman herself states that she was never in any worry about Martha becoming too gun-toting: "I never felt any danger of that happening.
 At the end of Series Three, she'd struggled for a year, and travelled alone, and saw all this hardship, her family tortured... that's going to have affected her.
 At the same time, she's continued in her studies to become a doctor, so obviously she still has this caring side to her".